<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=642155589249454&amp;ev=PageView&amp;noscript=1">

 The Advanced Bionics electrode array has sixteen electrodes, each with an independent current source, which allows for what’s called current steering.
 Current steering—unique to AB—is a technique that uses multiple sources to stimulate not only directly on each electrode, but at multiple points between two electrodes.
 That, in turn, provides more of the detail and sound information that is needed to enjoy music.1-3

-Elderly woman with cochlear implant dancing with her husband
+a mature cochlear implant recipient dancing with husband

 Cochlear implant sound processing for music